Migration poster

 The inciting incident occurs at 10 minutes when The migrating ducks' stories of Jamaica and the wider world captivate Pam and the kids.
 Pam challenges Mack's fear-based lifestyle, creating family tension.
 The status quo of staying safely in the pond is now untenable..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The Mallard family takes flight, leaving their pond for the first time.
+This reveals the protagonist's commitment to The Mallard family takes flight, leaving their pond for the first time.
 Mack makes the active choice to overcome his fear and lead his family on migration.
 They enter the wider world, committed to reaching Jamaica., moving from reaction to action.

 The Collapse moment at 62 minutes (74% through) represents the emotional nadir.
 Here, The family is separated in a moment of chaos.
 Mack believes he has failed them completely - his fear was right all along, and now his family may be lost forever.
-This represents the death of his identity as protector and his hope for their safety., illustrates the protagonist at their lowest point.
+This represents the death of his identity as protector and his hope for their safety., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 Mack realizes that true protection comes from empowering his family, not sheltering them.
 Armed with new courage and the lessons from Chump and Uncle Dan, he synthesizes caution with bravery.
 He formulates a bold plan to rescue his family., demonstrating the transformation achieved throughout the journey.